hkh112/cuFE/README.md

 0) This source code provides the prediction of SVM.

     We need to get a model file after training by libsvm library.
+The command for training is as follows:

+    $ ./svm-train (data file)

-1) The main function call two kinds of prediction functions.
+1) The main function calls two kinds of prediction functions.

-    predict() is for no encryption, IPFE on CPU, the naive version IPFE on GPU.
+    predict() is used for three purposes: SVM classification without encryption, SVM +IPFE executed on a CPU, and the naive version IPFE on a GPU.

-    predict2() is for the parallel version of IPFE on GPU.
+    predict2() is used for the optimized and merged version of IPFE on a GPU.

     * You may also comment out one of the prediction functions for testing.

-2) Each prediction functions call the one of svm_predict functions.
+2) Each prediction function calls one of the svm_predict functions.

     (Original SVM: use svm_predict().
 It is the same with the libsvm library.)

     No encryption: use svm_predict2().
-It is use encoding to compare with the IPFE version.
+It is used with encoding to compare with the IPFE version.

     IPFE on CPU: use svm_predict3().
-It can select to use AVX2 or not by AVX2 definition in param.h file.
+You may enable AVX2 support in the param.h file.

+    "#define AVX2" (line 7)

     The naive version IPFE on GPU: use svm_predict4().

     The parallel version of IPFE on GPU: use svm_predict5().
-There are two kinds of key generation and decryption functions. "_gui2" is merged version and "_gui3" is no merged version.
+There are two kinds of key generation and decryption functions. "_gui2" is the merged version and "_gui3" is the optimized (not merged) version.

     * You may also comment out one of the svm_prediction functions for testing.

-3) It can be tested as follow commend.
+3) Run the following commands to test run the SVM classification protected by cuFE.

     $ ulimit -s unlimited